Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Policy Problem and Data

-The ETC is also interesting in its own right: to the extent the goal of studying Medicaid expansion is to understand the foregone benefits (or potential harms) of Medicaid among non-expansion states, the ETC is the relevant quantity of interest.
+As a more general causal quantity, the ETC is also interesting in its own right: to the extent that the goal of studying Medicaid expansion is to understand the foregone benefits - or potential harms - of Medicaid expansion among non-expansion states, the ETC is the relevant quantity of interest.
 Authors have previously made claims about the ETC without directly estimating it.
-For example, \cite{miller2019medicaid} use their estimates of the ETT to predict that had non-expansion states expanded Medicaid, they would have seen 15,000 fewer deaths during their study period.
-From a policy analysis perspective, we emphasize that researchers should estimate the ETC directly when it answers a substantive question of interest.
+For example, \cite{miller2021medicaid} use their estimates of the ETT to predict that had non-expansion states expanded Medicaid, they would have seen 15,600 fewer deaths from 2014 through 2017.
+However, as these authors note, this estimate assumes that the ETT provides a comparable estimate to the ETC. From a policy analysis perspective, we recommend that researchers estimate the ETC directly when it answers a substantive question of interest.
 We therefore contribute to the literature on Medicaid expansion by directly estimating this quantity.